Senserva-LLC/Senserva-Inquisitor/README.md

 <img src="https://github.com/user-attachments/assets/5ce51b46-cdd7-4828-926c-9e9c3ec82460" width="200">

-# The Senserva Inq.Uisitor
+# Senserva $${\color{LimeGreen}Inquisitor}$$

 > [!WARNING]
 > *** Please NOTE this is not yet ready to download, it will be in the next 24 hours ***

 ⭐ Please Star us on GitHub — it motivates all of use!
 (Thank you!!)
 Follow us too, there are frequent updates.

-This is Beta 1 of the Senserva Inq.Uisitor, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.
-Inq.exe can be used by either IT teams or Security teams.
+This is **Beta 1** of the Senserva $${\color{LimeGreen}Inquisitor}$$, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.  $${\color{LimeGreen}Inq.exe}$$ can be used by either IT teams or Security teams.

 You can just look for top issues or you can drill deep on the state of each Entra ID you manage, the data and interface support both.
 You can also easily edit the content of the Inq.exe user interface or create your own.

 Senserva built this product to automate its own use of Entra ID, conditional access usage, log monitoring and configuration drift management.
 As we showed to more people we realized our best next step is to make it freely available.
+Senserva also makes an enterprise, MSP and MSSP supporting Security Drift Management product.

 > [!IMPORTANT]
-> **This is Beta 1, it will return great data, but it may not be accurate just like ChatGPT, but we will keep testing and make our data accurate.
-And we need feedback.
+> **This is Beta 1, it will return great data, but it may not always be accurate.
+We need feedback.
 Please create Issues for all requests.
 Thank you - the Senserva Team. **

 # ✨Quick Start

-The best thing to do to get started is download Inq.exe with a double click and run it.
-The Senserva Inq.Uisitor as many options and ways to work with, but things can come as you learn more about Inq.exe.
-Inq.exe installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
-That's it, Inq.exe will figure things on its own from there.
+The best thing to do to get started is download $${\color{LimeGreen}Inq.exe}$$ with a double click and run it.
+It has a digital signature so your AV should be OK with it.
+If not please let us know right away.

+The Senserva $${\color{LimeGreen}Inquisitor}$$ (aka $${\color{LimeGreen}Inq.exe}$$) as many options and ways to work with, but things can come as you learn more about $${\color{LimeGreen}Inq.exe}$$. $${\color{LimeGreen}Inq.exe}$$ installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
+That's it, $${\color{LimeGreen}Inq.exe}$$ will figure things on its own from there.

 > [!TIP]
 > Start with the quick start and take the defaults.
-Let Inq.exe do the initial heavy lifting.
+Let $${\color{LimeGreen}Inq.exe}$$ do the initial heavy lifting.
 Then after a few usages start looking deep into the data.

 # 🚀 Key Features
 * There are no servers used.
 No web servers, no database severs.
 None.
 Yet there is a full relational database thanks to SQLite and rich web pages based on html files local to the inq.exe directly to review results.
 This is done by design, to keep the data local and to keep it simple on the outside but very advance do the inside.